Filter

 Combination of Jing Gu Yue Guang Bai and Zi Juan (white tea made of purple varietal leaf) makes well balanced taste of flowery-fruity notes of YGB combined with herbal notes of Zi Juan.
 We recommend to start with lighter infusions in order to find your own sweet spot of this unique taste of white tea which you normally won't find on market as we made...

 First spring harvest tea tips picked from plantations on Bang Lang Shan ( local name for the mountain ) located on Ailao mountain in Jing Dong.
-Light withering is visible from green color of the leaves.
-This processing gives space for further aging which causes flowery-herbal notes transforming to fruity sweet ones.
+Accurate withering and processing gives leaves a sweet fruity taste with touch of flowers.
+The tea behaves very well with lower temperatures and longer brewing time as well.
 Produced by local family run small tea...

 Early spring plucked buds from wild growing tea trees in Baoshan prefecture and processed only by drying as a white tea.
 Sweet and almost no color ( clear ) tea liqour with pine tree notes in aroma of brewed buds and in taste as well.
 Suitable also for long time brewing in the bottle or jar.